ZhiyuanChen/CHANfiG/README.md

 or re-use the existing `__dict__` and redirect dict-style access (ml_collections), which may result in confliction between attributes and members of Config.

 To overcome the aforementioned limitations, we inherit the Python built-in `dict` to create `FlatDict`, `DefaultDict`, `NestedDict`, `Config`, and `Registry` objects.
+We also introduce `Variable` to allow sharing a value across multiple places, and `ConfigParser` to parse command line arguments.

 ### FlatDict